david-cortes/hpfrec/README.md

 As a point of reference, fitting the model through full-batch updates to the MillionSong TasteProfile dataset (48M records from 1M users on 380K items) took around 45 minutes on a server from Google Cloud with Skylake CPU when using 24 cores.

 For a similar package using also item/user side information see [ctpfrec](https://github.com/david-cortes/ctpfrec).
+For a much faster non-Bayesian alternative see [poismf](https://github.com/david-cortes/poismf).

 ## Model description